directus/directus/docs/guides/sdk/authentication.md

 # Directus SDK Authentication

-The Directus SDK provides multiple ways to [authenticate your requests](/reference/authentication), by either generating an access and refresh tokens through login, or by setting a static token.
+The Directus SDK provides multiple ways to [authenticate your requests](/reference/authentication), by either generating access and refresh tokens through login, or by setting a static token.

 ## Generate, Use, and Refresh Access Tokens